 Scars often fade over time.
-Makeup can help cover the scar while it is healing.
+Makeup can help cover the scar while it's healing.
 Some scars can be minimized by certain treatment methods.
-But treatment can only improve the look of a scar.
-It can't completely remove it.
+Treatment may only improve the look of a scar.
+It may not completely remove it.
 It is important to remember that everyone's body heals differently.
 The procedures listed below may not work for everyone.
 And trying to minimize a scar can sometimes make it worse if you are more likely to have bad scarring.

 Here are some of the more common scar-minimizing procedures:

 Dermabrasion.
 This may be used to reduce small scars, minor skin surface irregularities, surgical scars, and acne scars.
-This method removes the top layers of skin with an electrical machine that scrapes (abrades) the skin.
+This method removes the top layers of skin by scraping (abrading) the skin.
 As the skin heals from the procedure, the surface looks smoother and fresher.

 Chemical peels.
 These are often used to minimize sun-damaged skin, irregular color (pigment), and superficial scars.
-The top layer of skin is removed by putting a chemical on the skin.
+A chemical solution is put on the skin.
 This makes it to exfoliate and peel off.
 After the top layer is removed the skin regenerates.
 This often improves how the skin looks.

 Dermal fillers.
-These are generally used to treat wrinkles, scars, and facial lines.
+These are mainly used to treat wrinkles, scars, and facial lines.
 There are a few types of dermal fillers that can be given by a shot (injection).
-These include synthetic solutions, semi-permanent fillers, and Hyaluronic acid.
+These include synthetic solutions, semi-permanent fillers, and hyaluronic acid.
 Talk with your healthcare provider about which type is best for you.

 Cortisone injections.
 A steroid is injected directly into the scar.
 This can help soften and then shrink hard scars.
 Keloids and hypertrophic scars often soften after this treatment.

 Cryosurgery.
 This can help reduce the size of scars by freezing the top skin layers.
 The freezing causes the skin to blister.